gregorriegler/csv_mapper/README.md

 python app.py source.csv rule.csv
 ```

-You can also specify a output.csv,
+You can also specify a destination.csv,
-the result is going to be written into this file instead of the stdout stream
+the result is going to be written into this file instead of the stdout stream to **ensure** it is **UTF-8** encoded

 ```
-python app.py source.csv rule.csv destination.csv
+python app.py source.csv rule.csv [destination.csv]
 ```

 Available Modes for the rulefile: